BernardLerring/ALotToSwap/README.md

 b) I confirm that the colours and fonts all contrast and allow the user to easily navigate the site.

-c) I have confirmed that the form cannot be submitted without a valid email and without all fields being filled in, but the join button does not link to anywhere due to the site address not being made.
+c) I have confirmed that the form cannot be submitted without a valid email and without all fields being filled in, but the join button does not link to anywhere due to the site address not being live.

 d) I confirm that the site works in both Safari and Chrome.